Phaibooboo/Phaibooboo/README.md

 👋 Hi,
-I’m **Wofai Eyong**, a data analyst, highly proficient in _Python, SQL, Tableau and Excel.
+I’m **Wofai Eyong**, a data analyst, highly proficient in Python, SQL, Tableau and Excel.
 Although i am a graduate with a medical background, i am passionate about business growth and experienced in identifying challenges and fail proof solutions, using data for strategic decision making.

  👀  I’m interested in a permanent role with a company which needs my skills in data science as well as my passion for solving problems.

  🌱  I’m currently learning DBT

- 💞️  I’m looking to collaborate on project on Data analytics
+ 💞️  I’m looking to collaborate on projects on Data analytics

  📫  Reach me on eyongwofai@yahoo.com